routegy/routegy-docs/app/docs/how-to/create-new-apps.md

 <CaptionedImage
   src="/images/navigation/choose-workspace-dropdown.png"
-  alt="Image of an expanded dropdown containing a list of available workspaces in the Routegy admin app" width="90%"
+  alt="An expanded dropdown containing a list of available workspaces in the Routegy admin app" width="90%"
 />